top of page

 • Na Maka Hāloa o Waipio 501c(3)

-• Makuʻu Farmers Hawaiian Homestead Association (MFHHA) & ʻO Makuʻu Ke Kahua Community Center (OMKKCC)
+• ʻO Makuʻu Ke Kahua Community Center (OMKKCC)

-• Puna Makaʻala ʻohana and nonprofit coalition
+• Puna Makaʻala: ʻOhana and nonprofit coalition of Puna makai

-• County of Hawaii:
+• County of Hawaiʻi:

 • Parks & Recreation Division